Outing.golf

 Lodging

-January through March is peak season — best weather and highest demand, which means course availability tightens and rates run highest.
-November and early December offer good weather with lower rates and less competition for tee times.
-April is warm but spring break crowds drive rates up at the end of the month.
+January through March is peak season — the best weather and the highest demand of the year, which means course availability tightens and both greens fees and lodging run at their annual high.
+November and early December are the organizer's window: nearly identical conditions, lower rates, and far less competition for tee times.
+April is warm and works well early in the month, before spring break and festival-season crowds (Coachella weekends spike lodging prices across the entire valley) push rates back up.

 Courses worth knowing